What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The generalized hole argument in general-relativistic gauge field theory

-In view of equation \eqref{SES-P}, the standard and internal hole arguments combine into a \emph{generalized hole argument} which, articulated with a \emph{generalized point-coincidence argument}, makes a strong case for the relationalist view of the principal bundle: The fibered manifold $P$ only bootstraps our ability to erect a description of the relevant physics of fields with spatio-temporal and internal d.o.f.,\footnote{ In the same way that in GR, \cite{Einstein1952-EINRTS-3} stressed that fields are not ``in spacetime", but have spacetime extension i.e. spatio-temporal d.o.f., in GFT one may say that the fields do not in part ``live" or ``probe" an independently existing internal space at each spatio-temporal event $x$ -- the fibers $P_{|x} \subset P$ -- but have an ``internal extension", i.e. internal d.o.f. } but is removed from the physical picture by the requirement \eqref{cov-E} of covariance of the field equations under $\Diff(M)\ltimes \H_\text{loc}$, i.e. $\Aut(P)$.
-To paraphrase \cite{Einstein1952-EINRTS-3}, the \emph{physical fibered manifold of spatio-temporal and internal events} does not claim existence on its own, but only as a \emph{structural quality of the fields} $(\omega, \alpha)$.
+In view of equation \eqref{SES-P}, the standard and internal hole arguments combine into a \emph{generalized hole argument} which, articulated with a \emph{generalized point-coincidence argument}, makes a strong case for the relationalist view of the principal bundle: The fibered manifold $P$ only bootstraps our ability to erect a description of the relevant physics of fields with spatio-temporal and internal d.o.f.,\footnote{ In the same way that in GR, \cite{Einstein1952-EINRTS-3} stressed that fields are not ``in spacetime", but have spacetime extension i.e. spatio-temporal d.o.f., in GFT one may say that the fields do not in part ``live" or ``probe" an independently existing internal space at each spatio-temporal event $x$---the fibers $P_{|x} \subset P$---but have an ``internal extension", i.e. internal d.o.f. } but is removed from the physical picture by the requirement \eqref{cov-E} of covariance of the field equations under $\Diff(M)\ltimes \H_\text{loc}$, {which implies (or can be understood to stem from) sensitivity of gRGFTs to $\Aut(P)$-orbits of global objects only.} To paraphrase \cite{Einstein1952-EINRTS-3}, the \emph{physical fibered manifold of spatio-temporal and internal events} does not claim existence on its own, but only as a \emph{structural quality of the fields}{---represented by $(\omega, \alpha)$}.

 One may define a notion of ``enriched spacetime" as being represented by $(P, \omega)$, understood that $\omega \!=\! \omega'\!\oplus~\!\varpi$, with~$\omega'$ an Ehresmann connection describing Yang-Mills gauge interactions fields, and $\varpi$ a Cartan connection describing the gravitational field.
 A physical gauge field, represented by $\omega$, is as autonomous an entity as is possible in GFT, with the physical field d.o.f. and the co-defining relations in which they participate being coextensive.
-Then one may consider physical gauge fields to embody a substantival notion of enriched spacetime, insofar as the “substantival” \enlargethispage{1\baselineskip} notion gets suitably “relationalized”.
-This would be a form of ``sophisticated substantivalism" towards enriched spacetime, analogous to sophisticated substantivalism towards spacetime.\footnote{ \cite{Healey2001} pointed out that, analogously to metric essentialism, one could define ``connection essentialism" (though he rejects it).}
+Then one may consider physical gauge fields to embody a substantive notion of enriched spacetime, insofar as the “substantival” \enlargethispage{1\baselineskip} notion gets suitably “relationalized”.
+This would be a form of ``sophisticated substantivalism" towards enriched spacetime, {exactly} analogous to sophisticated substantivalism towards spacetime.\footnote{ \cite{Healey2001} pointed out that, analogously to metric essentialism, one could define ``connection essentialism" (though he rejects it).}